Data Processing Agreement

 For all purposes herein, the Customer is the controller of its Personal Data and Mailjet is the processor of such Data, except when the Customer acts as a processor of the Customer’s Personal Data, in which case Mailjet is a Sub-Processor.

 Mailjet may periodically update this DPA.
 If you have an active Mailjet account, we will inform you of any important changes.
-You can find archived version of the terms here.

 1. Subject and duration